 But this isn’t necessarily a bad thing.
 If you prefer sweet and floral over earthy, umami notes, a basket filter is a better option than a cone.

-Just keep in mind that the flavor of your brew is also heavily influenced by the type of beans you’re using, as well as the grind and your pouring technique.
+The flavor of your brew is also heavily influenced by the type of beans you’re using, as well as the grind and your pouring technique.

 Finally, disk filters are also worth mentioning.

 They’re a lot smaller than other types of filters.
 As you can probably guess from the name, they’re round and completely flat, like a disk.

 These are mainly used for the AeroPress and French press brewers.